rohaannarula/solar-uav-energy-model/README.md

 # Solar UAV Energy Model

-A MATLAB-based simulation of the energy balance of a solar-powered UAV undertaking a transatlantic flight.

-The model includes:

-* Great-circle navigation
-* Steady-level flight aerodynamics
-* Solar-position and photovoltaic modelling
-* Battery state-of-charge dynamics

-It investigates how cruise altitude, flight condition, solar-panel orientation and battery capacity affect long-endurance flight.

-## Key features

-* Comparison of maximum-\(L/D\) and minimum-power flight
-* Fixed versus idealised two-axis gimballed solar panels
-* Solar harvesting with atmospheric attenuation
-* Time-dependent battery energy balance
-* Altitude and mission-performance analysis

-## Main finding

-At 3000 m, maximum-\(L/D\) flight required **22.02 MJ over 123.4 hours**, while minimum-power flight required **25.75 MJ over 162.5 hours** but maintained a greater battery reserve.

-Idealised solar tracking increased harvested energy by approximately **62%**, although much of this surplus was discarded once the battery reached capacity.

-The results demonstrate that solar-UAV endurance is governed by the coupled relationship between **aerodynamics, solar collection and energy storage**.

-## Research

-This project accompanies an academic paper investigating the energy balance of a solar-powered UAV crossing the Atlantic from London Heathrow to JFK.

-**Author:** Rohaan Narula
-**Mentor:** Dr. Ella Atkins, Virginia Tech

-## Requirements

-* MATLAB
-* MATLAB plotting functionality

-Run the main MATLAB script to reproduce the simulation and analysis plots.
+This project contains a MATLAB model of a solar-powered UAV completing a transatlantic flight from London Heathrow to JFK.
+I built it to investigate how the aircraft’s aerodynamic power requirements, solar energy collection and battery storage interact throughout a multi-day mission.
+The model compares different cruise altitudes and flight conditions, including maximum lift-to-drag ratio and minimum power, as well as a fixed solar panel and an idealised two-axis gimballed panel.
+The main aim is to see whether collecting more solar energy necessarily improves endurance, or whether battery capacity becomes the limiting factor.

+The model is split into several functions. `flightparams.m` contains the aircraft, battery, solar and mission constants in one structure, so the same parameters can be used consistently throughout the simulation. `makeroute.m` generates the great-circle route between London and JFK, returning the aircraft positions and distance travelled along the route. `plot_greatcircle.m` uses this route to calculate the flight time and heading at each point, and produces plots showing the aircraft’s position and flight conditions. `greatcircle.m` contains the spherical-geometry calculations used to determine the route and headings. `plot_panel.m` calculates the solar conditions throughout the flight and plots the panel’s orientation and energy collection over time. `panelorient.m` determines the Sun’s position relative to the aircraft and calculates the orientation required for the solar panel to face it.
+The remaining scripts combine the aerodynamic and solar models to calculate the aircraft’s power balance, battery state of charge and overall mission performance.

+The model is based on the AtlantikSolar UAV and uses steady-level flight assumptions, atmospheric density variation, solar-position geometry, atmospheric attenuation and finite battery storage.
+The results suggest that maximum-\(L/D\) flight reduces the total energy required, while minimum-power flight can preserve a larger battery reserve.
+Idealised solar tracking also increases the energy collected, although some of this energy is wasted when the battery reaches full capacity.
+This project accompanies my paper on modelling the energy balance of a solar-powered UAV crossing the Atlantic.